How to Paint a Brick Fireplace

 Safety Note

-Only paint the outside of your fireplace, not the interior of the fire box.
-Anything exposed to open flame requires a specialized, high-heat product.
+Paint only the outside of your brick fireplace, not the interior of the fire box.
+Areas that will be exposed to open flame require a specialized high-heat product.

-• For a sleeker, more modern look, you can paint the mantel the same colour as the fireplace and walls.
-Consider a bolder piece of artwork above it or brighter accents on the mantel.
+A. For a sleek, modern look, paint the mantel the same colour as the brick fireplace and the wall.
+Take it a step further with bold artwork over the fireplace or brightly coloured accents on the mantel.